Colin Barnett: Early life

 Barnett was born in Nedlands, an inner western suburb of Perth, on 15 July 1950.
 He was educated at Nedlands Primary School and Hollywood Senior High School.
 He began studying geology at the University of Western Australia, but switched to an economics course from which he graduated with an honours degree and later a master's degree.
 In 1973, he became a cadet research officer for the Australian Bureau of Statistics in Canberra, being promoted to senior research officer before returning to Perth in 1975 to become a lecturer in Economics at the Western Australian Institute of Technology (later renamed Curtin University).

 In 1981, he was seconded to the Confederation of Western Australian Industry, becoming the founding editor of their publication, Western Australian Economic Review.
 He was later appointed their chief economist, and served with them until 1985, when he became the executive director of the Western Australian Chamber of Commerce and Industry.

 Early political career

 After former state Liberal leader Bill Hassell retired from politics in 1990, Barnett won the ensuing by-election in his old seat of Cottesloe.
 He had not previously been a member of the Liberal Party, only joining during the preselection process.

 Despite this, Barnett was appointed to the shadow cabinet of Barry MacKinnon shortly after entering parliament, with responsibility for housing and works.
 He also added the fuel and energy portfolio in August 1991.
-In May 1992, MacKinnon was replaced as leader by Richard Court.
+In May 1992, MacKinnon was ousted in a party room coup by his deputy, Richard Court.
 Barnett ran for the deputy leadership against Cheryl Edwardes, and after an initial 16–16 tie was elected by lot.
 He retained responsibility for fuel and energy in the subsequent reshuffle of the shadow ministry, and was also given the state development portfolio.